Need to talk? Call 1800 882 436.

 Step-by-step guide to camping out

-When you are ready, follow these steps:
+When you are ready to begin camping out, follow these steps:

 1. Place a mattress or chair next to your baby's cot.